gregzee/transl8/telegramapi/README.md

 ## Next Steps

-Now that the bot has a webhook, you can start glueing everything together.
+If you have completed Google Translate API, The detectionlanguage API and now this, we can move forward and use Tines to glue everything together.